Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 ### 1. Selection

-During selection MCTS will make use of a UCB in order to find a gamestate where the move played has a high chance of winning.
+During selection MCTS will make use of UCB to find a gamestate where the move played has a high chance of winning.
 We navigate the tree starting at the root by selecting the child with the highest calculated UCB and continuing to do so until we reach a leaf node
 (a node with no more children)